ansys/pyansys-dev-guide/doc/source/how-to/repository-protection.rst

 Once inside, focus should be set on the ``Fork pull request workflows from outside collaborators``.
 In this case, the PyAnsys team suggests the following:

+Preferred option for public repositories:

 * **Enable the** ``Require approval for all outside collaborators`` **checkbox when going public**.

+Minimum option for public repositories:

 * **Enable the** ``Require approval for first-time contributors`` **while still internal/private**.

 Workflows contain sensitive information and it is important to preserve security and control over it.
 However, these rules are more flexible.
 For example, if you have a common outside collaborator, which has been contributing for a time doing you may consider adding it as a member/collaborator of the repository so that its PR workflows do not have to be accepted every time he is intending to run it.

+Internal and private repositories are only available to organization users and repository members, respectively.
+Thus, no specific rules for outside collaborators are needed.